connor-brooks/gptx/README.md

 ```

 ### REPL mode
-If TGPT is started with no arguments it will automatically start REPL mode.
+If GPTX is started with no arguments it will automatically start REPL mode.
 REPL mode allows you to carry out a conversation with the selected role.
-Additional REPL mode can be triggered by the `-R` flag, which allows you to provide an initial prompt and still enter REPL mode (e.g, `tgpt -R "what is the capital of France"`)
+Additional REPL mode can be triggered by the `-R` flag, which allows you to provide an initial prompt and still enter REPL mode (e.g, `gptx -R "what is the capital of France"`)

 | Keybinding   | Action           |
 | ------------ | ---------------- |